citihub/probr/service_packs/storage/encryption_in_flight/README.md

 ## Azure Policy prerequiste

 A policy which denies the creation of storage accounts with non-secure http access enabled, should be assigned to the azure subscription or resource group.
 The applicable built-in azure policy is:
-`Secure transfer to storage accounts should be enabled`
+`Secure transfer to storage accounts should be enabled`.
+However, the policy needs to be copied and amended, so its 'Default Value' is Deny (the built-in policy has this set to Audit).

 ## Preventative scenario outline